Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/project-format/project/project-file.md

 ::: info Keys
 - `$className`: string *(Optional)*
 	- Has no effect when `$path` is specified.
+- `$clearOnSync`: boolean *(Optional)*
+	- When `true`, the associated Instance and its descendants will be destroyed in Studio when performing sync operations.
+	- Useful for clearing unmapped content when modifications are made outside your active live sync session.
 - `$path`: (string | Object) *(Optional)*
 	- A path to a file or directory that overrides the Instance Definition.
 	- Use `"$path": { "optional": "..." }` when the file or directory could possibly be non-existant.